KaiPereira/build-a-devboard/JOURNAL.md

 - Know what you're routing, things like decoupling caps need to have short, small traces, etc.
 - Never put via's on pads, this makes it hard to solder them, and makes the component unstable
 - Try to route front signals vertically, and back signals horizontally, this isn't a fixed rule, but just try to do it in most spots to have efficient routing
+- Don't be afraid to move your components a bunch while routing, a lot of intuition is required for efficient routing
+- You might hear me use the term "ratlines", these are the blue lines on the PCB, I actually have mine set as curved because of personal preference, but yours will probably be straight

 So, the first thing I'm going to route is my flash memory, I'm going to move the capacitors away temporarily while I do this and then add them back on later.
 So tap on the **route single track** in the right hand toolbar, and then route all the signals like so: